mengchen-tam/kiro-cli-webui/README.md

 ## Changes from Original

-This version has been simplified to focus on Q Developer CLI shell usage:
+This version has been simplified to focus on Kiro CLI shell usage:

 - **Removed Chat Interface** - No longer includes the chat-based interaction
 - **Shell-First Approach** - Default tab is now the shell terminal